Amoxicillin: A Guide for Parents and Caregivers

 • You can mix the liquid with a small amount of milk or juice if needed.

 • Use caution with this.
-If your child doesn’t finish the milk or juice, you’ll have no idea how much of a dose they got.
+If your child does not finish the milk or juice, you will have no idea how much medication they actually received.

-• It’s important that your child gets the full dose each time.
+• It is important that your child gets the full dose each time.

 • Give the medication at evenly spaced times throughout the day.

-• For example, for a twice-a-day dose regimen, aim for something like 7 AM and 7 PM.
+• For example, aim for 7 AM and 7 PM for a twice-daily dosing regimen.

-• It’s OK to be off by an hour or so to accommodate sleep.
-For example, 8 AM and 6 PM would be acceptable.
+• It is OK to be off by an hour or so to accommodate sleep.
+For example, 8 AM and 6 PM would still be reasonable.

-• For babies or any kids not able to sip reliably, use an oral syringe and squirt the medicine into the inside of the back of the cheek.
+• Squirt the medicine slowly into the inside of the back of the cheek.

-I have fond memories of dancing around my kitchen when my oldest was 4 months old, squirting amoxicillin into the back of her inner cheek in teeny tiny increments, and singing to her to distract her between sips.
+I have fond memories of dancing around my kitchen when my oldest was 4 months old, squirting amoxicillin into the back of her inner cheek in tiny increments and singing to distract her between sips.
 She was probably thinking, “My mother is crazy.”

 How Often and How Long is Amoxicillin Given?

-This depends on the type of infection being treated and the severity.
-Amoxicillin is usually given 2 or 3 times per day for several days; often 7-10 days total.
+This depends on the type of infection being treated and its severity.
+Amoxicillin is usually given 2 or 3 times per day for several days, often 7-10 days in total.
+Kids usually start to feel better after 24-48 hours, but it's very important to complete the full course.

-I know this can be frustrating and hard to remember, but it's important to complete the entire course of antibiotics, even if your child starts feeling better before it's finished.
+I know this can be frustrating and hard to remember, but it's essential to complete the entire course of antibiotics, even if your child starts feeling better before it's finished.

 This helps prevent the infection from returning and reduces the risk of antibiotic resistance.
 Amoxicillin liquid expires 14 days after it’s dispensed, so promptly throw away any unused medication at the end of your treatment course.